Dieter Luske© 1993 - ISBN 0646138111

 What is reactive?
 Being reactive is when you react to something that has already happened.

-Being reactive means you wait until you get sick before you (hopefully) change your lifestyle for the better!
+Being reactive means you wait until you get sick before you (hopefully) do something, and change your lifestyle for the better!

 What is being proactive?
 Being proactive is reacting before something happens!

 To be proactive you need to change before you have to change!

 Where would being proactive be very important for you?

 What about your health, business, marriage, friendship, relationship with your kids, the environment etc?

 If you start to change your diet and your lifestyle before you get sick, before you have to change, you will be proactive.

-Which one do you prefer, pro-active or re-active?
+Which one do you prefer, being pro-active or re-active?

 Let's look into your relationship.
 If you have a good one now, be proactive, that means doing everything to keep it that way.
 If you get slack in your relationship or take everything for granted you may find yourself on the reactive side, which may be too late.

 What stops us from being proactive or from changing in general?

 There are many reasons, some of which are: the fear of being wrong, the fear of making mistakes, the fear of not knowing what is around the corner, and simple procrastination!

 Before I go on please ask yourself ....